 Caffeine Quantity in different types of Coffee

 Brewed Coffee is observed to have around 95 milligrams per eight-ounce cup and so on.
-As per experts, coffee made from darker roasts possesses the least amount of caffeine when compared to light roast coffee.
-Light roast coffee beans tend to have more caffeine quantity because they are denser than one that is roast to high temperature for a long time.
-Even though dark roast coffee beans lose caffeine saturation during the process but still taste different with rich flavor than light roast beans.
+As per experts, coffee made from darker roasts possesses the least amount of caffeine compared to light roast coffee.
+Light roast coffee beans tend to have more caffeine quantity because they are denser than roast to high temperatures for a long time.
+Even though dark roast coffee beans lose caffeine saturation during the process.
+Still, they taste different with rich flavour than light roast beans.

 This type tends to have the least amount of caffeine in coffee cup.
 The least quantity doesn’t refer to decaffeinated coffee being completely caffeine-free.
-Nescafe and Folgers like instant decaf brands contain around zero to three milligrams of caffeine per eight-ounce cup.
+Nescafe and Folgers, like instant decaf brands, contain around zero to three milligrams of caffeine per eight-ounce cup.
 If you are not into much-caffeinated coffee, these are the best options to go with.
-On other hand, Starbucks ‘ decaffeinated coffee contains 15 milligrams per 8 ounces cup.
+On the other hand, Starbucks ‘ decaffeinated coffee contains 15 milligrams per 8 ounces cup.

 Apart from decaffeinated coffee, Instant coffee is coming next with the least caffeine quantity.
 Instant coffee contains around 62 milligrams of caffeine in an eight-ounce cup.

-Measurement of Caffeine in Espresso is slightly different from regular coffee, here caffeine is measured as 1 ounce per espresso shot.
-A single shot of Espresso contains around 63 grams of caffeine and depends also on how it is prepared.
+Measurement of Caffeine in Espresso is slightly different from regular coffee; here, caffeine is measured as 1 ounce per espresso shot.
+A single shot of Espresso contains around 63 grams of caffeine and depends on how it is prepared.
 A typical medium-sized cappuccino or latte includes 125 milligrams of caffeine along with sugar and milk.

 Iced Coffee will carry the same Caffeine the same as its hot version of whatever coffee is used to make it.
-However just because it is mixed with ice which melts later on into the drink, tends to make the drink less caffeinated comparatively.
+However, just because it is mixed with ice, which melts later on into the drink, it makes it less caffeinated.